fabalca/gh-fabian-web-designer/index.md

 My name is Fabian Alcantara, and I am excited to write to you regarding the opportunity to work at GitHub as a Web Designer.

- For the past couple of days I’ve been thinking on how to initiate [first contact](https://www.youtube.com/watch?v=M4xm7x052XQ){:target="_blank"}.
-I wanted to do something different to impress you guys.
-So, I decided to create GitHub Page to showcase some of qualifications you are seeking.
-I’m believe that with my passion in design, and the pursuit of always improving my craft as a designer, I can be a great fit for your team!
+First impressions are important!
+So, I created this GitHub Page using Jekyll to showcase some of the qualifications you are seeking.
+To have the opportunity to work at GitHub would be amazing!
+I believe that with my passion in design, and the pursuit of always improving my craft as a designer, I can be a great fit for the team!

-In 2009, I moved into the position of Senior Interaction Designer at Florida International University in Miami, Florida.
-I was hired to help build a web team that focused on our students' needs, provide art direction, creative direction, and spearhead the idea of UX Design to stakeholders and leadership.
-Our team’s goal was to find the balance of stakeholders’ goals and users’ goals.
-By showcasing UX concepts in the user interfaces we worked on we were able to prove to the university that approaching design in this manner is key to meeting users’ needs.
+In 2009, I joined Florida International University as an Interaction Designer.
+I came onboard to help build a web team to focus on students' needs, provide art/creative direction, and spearhead User Experience (UX) Design to stakeholders and leadership.
+By showcasing UX concepts in the web design projects we did we were able to prove to the university that approaching design in this manner is key.
+The result has changed the university’s focus towards satisfying students’ needs, than just stakeholders needs.
+In fact, it has also exceeded stakeholders’ expectations with better engagement from their audience, students.

 During my time at FIU, I have learned to be a leader while empowering my team, and connecting with people from higher executive levels.
 I have also been able to help elevate FIU’s digital brand across mobile, tablets, and desktop platforms by at least 140% in the amount of use in each of FIU’s most strategic websites and web applications.
-As a result, FIU’s primary audience, students, are more confident and less stressed when using a FIU website or a web application.
+As a result, FIU’s primary audience, students, are more confident and less stressed when using a FIU website.

-In summary, I would love the opportunity to bring my knowledge of and passion for making designs successful to GitHub.
+In summary, I would love the opportunity to bring my knowledge of, and passion for making designs successful to GitHub.
 I hope to join your team so that I can inspire, engage, and excite people through great designs.

 I look forward meeting with you and discussing my qualifications in more detail.

 Thank you for your time.

 Sincerely,

-Fabian
+<p class="my-name">Fabian</p>

 <hr class="hr--bottom">
 <p class="highlight--resume">Resume</p>